reyesh/Ask-a-flowchart-should-i-quit-my-tech-job-/README.md

-# Ask a flowchart: Should I quit my tech job?
+#Ask a flowchart: Should I quit my tech job?

-simple webapp, interactive flowchart that answers the question "should I quit my job?"
+Simple web app, an interactive flowchart that answers the question **"Should I quit my job?"**

-This project uses HTML, CSS, javaScript, JSON, jQuery, and Bootstrap.
-The production version is up and running at http://reye.sh/f1
+This project uses HTML, CSS, JavaScript, JSON, and Bootstrap.
+The current version has been refactor to separate the *Model*, *View* and *Controller/ViewModel* (called *Octopus* in my code).
+No organization JS library was used in this code, just plain vanilla JavaScript.
+[Live production version!](http://reye.sh/f1)